- Join AWS

 Section 4: Admission of new Members: Admission of new members shall be in such a manner as the Council directs.

 Section 5: Membership in this organization is continuous with payment of all dues and assessments.
-Membership will be on an anniversary basis and may be renewed annually.
+Individual membership will be on an anniversary basis and may be renewed annually.
+The institutional membership will run on a July 1 through June 30 calendar year.

-Section 8: Resignation: Any member may resign by submitting a written letter of resignation to the Executive Vice President.
-Such resignation shall not relieve the member so resigning of the obligations to pay any dues, or other charges accrued but unpaid.
+Section 8: Resignation: Any member may resign by submitting a written letter of resignation to the AWS Council.
+Such resignation shall not relieve the member of the obligations to pay any dues, or other charges accrued but unpaid.

 Section 9: Rights and Responsibilities: All members and classes of members shall have such rights and responsibilities as the AWS Council may determine from time to time.